Charity fundraisers seek to increase individual and group contributions by building relationships and exploring new fundraising opportunities

 What to expect

 • Fundraisers are increasingly based at home with regional offices, which may be some distance away.
-You'll be expected to be out meeting supporters for a significant portion of your time.
+You'll be expected to be out meeting supporters for a significant portion of your time and may be required to travel frequently during the day, with occasional absence from home overnight.

-• Charity Job and the National Council for Voluntary Organisations (NCVO) both report that around 70% of staff in the voluntary sector are women.
+• Charity Job and NCVO both report that around 70% of staff in the voluntary sector are women.

 • Short-term contracts are common, especially in event fundraising, and this can result in job uncertainty.